flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 - **index:** 12 **msg:** fun  **animationStep:** 500ms **animationPhase:** 4 **animationPhaseValue:** 2

 The **index** -- as long as it's unique and within the number of [supported indexes][maxIndexes] -- is not important.
-Animation step is actually an [enumerated type][enumAnimationStep] used to represent the frame rate.
+Animation step is an [enumerated type][enumAnimationStep] used to represent the frame rate.
 In this case, 500ms is actually the [value 3][enumAnimationStep].
 Animation phase is the number of entries you want in the animation (i.e. number of frames).
-Since we need to introduce a 'blank' frame in the animation, we use the value of 4 (3 entries plus an empty phase value).
+Since we need to introduce a 'blank' frame in the animation, use the value of 4 (3 entries plus an empty phase value).
-Lastly, we use **animationPhaseValue** to indicate _when_ each of the entries provided are to be shown in the animation (i.e. frame id).
+Then, we use **animationPhaseValue** to indicate _when_ each of the entries provided are to be shown in the animation (i.e. frame id).

 [These commands][animateExample] would do that trick: